hornetti/scss-compiler/README.md

 ## Install

-To install scss-compiler before install [node](https://nodejs.org/it/) and [git](https://git-scm.com/).
+To install scss-compiler you have to install [node](https://nodejs.org/it/) and [git](https://git-scm.com/) first.

-first clone the Repo and then change directory into scss-compiler
+clone the Repo and change directory into scss-compiler

 `git clone https://github.com/hornetti/scss-compiler.git`